 - medical malpractice.

 The USC Professionals Wellness Program, which is housed in the forensic division, performs fitness for duty evaluations of the S.C.
 Board of Medical Examiners, the S.C.
 Board of Nursing and other professional boards.

-We provide violence risk assessments and other consultations as requested by psychiatric providers in the Palmetto Health/USC School of Medicine System.
+We provide violence risk assessments and other consultations as requested by psychiatric providers in the Prisma Health/USC School of Medicine System.
 The division supports an ACGME accredited fellowship in forensic psychiatry and provides additional educational opportunities for general psychiatry residents and medical students.
 We have several active and ongoing research projects.